haolam05/Meetup/README.md

       ]
     }
     ```
-### Get all Events attended or hosted by the Current User
+### Get all Events attended or hosted by the Current User, and the events where user has requested attendance.

 Returns all the events.